Yato-22/Vehicle_Efficiency_Calculator/README.md

 Test:

-Enter number of vehicles: 4
+Enter number of vehicles: 5

-Enter the name of the vehicle: Car_A
+Enter the type of the vehicle, 1 for bike, 2 for car: 1 Enter the name of the vehicle: Bike_A
-Enter the distance traveled (km): 200
+Enter the distance traveled (km): 300
-Enter the fuel consumed (litre): 40
+Enter the fuel consumed (litre): 10

-Enter the name of the vehicle: Car_B
+Enter the type of the vehicle, 1 for bike, 2 for car: 2 Enter the name of the vehicle: Car_A
 Enter the distance traveled (km): 250
+Enter the fuel consumed (litre): 25

+Enter the type of the vehicle, 1 for bike, 2 for car: 1 Enter the name of the vehicle: Bike_B
+Enter the distance traveled (km): 500
-Enter the fuel consumed (litre): 10
+Enter the fuel consumed (litre): 45

-Enter the name of the vehicle: Car_C
+Enter the type of the vehicle, 1 for bike, 2 for car: 1 Enter the name of the vehicle: Bike_C
-Enter the distance traveled (km): 340
+Enter the distance traveled (km): 450
-Enter the fuel consumed (litre): 20
+Enter the fuel consumed (litre): 34

-Enter the name of the vehicle: Car_D
+Enter the type of the vehicle, 1 for bike, 2 for car: 2 Enter the name of the vehicle: Car_B
-Enter the distance traveled (km): 360
+Enter the distance traveled (km): 730
-Enter the fuel consumed (litre): 30
+Enter the fuel consumed (litre): 45

 ---- Vehicle Efficiency Report ---
  Vehicle  	Mileage(km/l)	Efficiency
+ Bike_A   	30.0         	Moderate Efficiency
- Car_A        5.0              Poor Efficiency
+ Car_A    	10.0         	Poor Efficiency
- Car_B        25.0             High Efficiency
- Car_C        17.0             Moderate Efficiency
+ Bike_B   	11.0         	Poor Efficiency
+ Bike_C   	13.0         	Poor Efficiency
- Car_D        12.0             Low Efficiency
+ Car_B    	16.0         	Low Efficiency